Byzantine–Sasanian War of 602–628: Short-term consequences

+Byzantine Empire, Heraclius

 After some months of travel, Heraclius entered Constantinople in triumph and was met by the people of the city, his son Heraclius Constantine, and Patriarch Sergius, prostrating themselves in joy.
-His alliance with the Persians resulted in the recovery of the Holy Sponge which fastened to the True Cross in an elaborate ceremony on 14 September 629.
+His alliance with Shahrbaraz resulted in the recovery of the Holy Sponge, which was fastened to the True Cross in an elaborate ceremony on 14 September 629.
 The ceremonial parade went toward the Hagia Sophia.
 There, the True Cross was slowly raised up until it vertically towered over the high altar.
 To many, this was a sign that a new golden age was about to begin for the Byzantine Empire.
+Heraclius is said to have returned the True Cross to Jerusalem, on 21 March 630, or alternatively twice, in 629 and 630.

-The conclusion of the war cemented Heraclius' position as one of history's most successful generals.
+The conclusion of the war cemented Heraclius's position as one of history's most successful generals.
 He was hailed as "the new Scipio" for his six years of unbroken victories and for leading the Roman army where no Roman army had ever gone before.
 The triumphal raising of the True Cross in the Hagia Sophia was a crowning moment in his achievements.
 Had Heraclius died then, he would have been recorded in history, in the words of the historian Norman Davies, as "the greatest Roman general since Julius Caesar".
 Instead, he lived through the Arab invasions, losing battle after battle against their onslaught and tarnishing his reputation for victory.
 Lord Norwich succinctly described Heraclius as having "lived too long".

+Sasanian kingdom

 For their part, the Sasanians struggled to establish a stable government.
 When Kavadh II died only months after coming to the throne, Persia was plunged into several years of dynastic turmoil and civil war.
-Ardashir III, Heraclius' ally Shahrbaraz, and Khosrow's daughters Purandokht and Azarmidokht all succeeded to the throne within months of each other.
+Ardashir III, Heraclius's ally Shahrbaraz, and Khosrow's daughters Purandokht and Azarmidokht all succeeded to the throne within months of each other.
 Only when Yazdgerd III, a grandson of Khosrow II, succeeded to the throne in 632 was there stability, but by then it was too late to rescue the Sasanian kingdom.